-In areas where Radio communications are provided, the Rail Traffic Crew must make a general broadcast over the radio of the Rail Traffic arrival at Stations as it occurs, Network Controller will respond to the broadcast, the Rail Traffic Crew must not depart the Station until the Network Controller has been advised.
+In areas where Radio communications are provided, the Rail Traffic Crew must make a general broadcast over the radio of the Rail Traffic progress through Stations as it occurs, the Network Controller will respond to the broadcast wherever possible.

-Where radio communications are unavailable, Rail Traffic Crews must report progress to the Network Controller through Stations as it occurs and prior to departing that Station, using alternative on-board Communications Equipment.
+Where radio communications are unavailable, Rail Traffic Crews must record and report progress as required by the Network Controller, using on-board communications equipment.